cassiatorczon/cis1904-spring25/week06/class/LazyEvaluation.md

 = 6
 ```

-Since the value of the accumulator is not demanded until we've recursed through the entire list, the accumulator simply builds up a big unevaluated expression `(((0+1)+2)+3)`, which finally gets reduced to a value at the end.
-There are at least two problems with this.
-One is that it’s simply inefficient: there’s no point in transferring all the numbers from the list into a different list-like thing (the accumulator thunk) before actually adding them up.
-The second problem is more subtle, and more insidious: evaluating the expression `(((0+1)+2)+3)` actually requires pushing the `3` and `2` onto a stack before being able to compute `0+1` and then unwinding the stack, adding along the way.
-This is not a problem for this small example, but for very long lists it’s a big problem: there is usually not as much space available for the stack, so this can lead to a stack overflow.
+Since the value of the accumulator is not demanded until we've recursed through
+the entire list, the accumulator simply builds up a big unevaluated expression
+`(((0+1)+2)+3)`, which finally gets reduced to a value at the end.
+There are at
+least two problems with this.
+One is that it’s simply inefficient: there’s no
+point in transferring all the numbers from the list into a different list-like
+thing (the accumulator thunk) before actually adding them up.
+The second
+problem is more subtle: evaluating the expression `(((0+1)+2)+3)` actually
+requires pushing the `3` and `2` onto a stack before being able to compute
+`0+1` and then unwinding the stack, adding along the way.
+This is not a problem
+for this small example, but for very long lists this can lead to a stack
+overflow.

-The solution in this case is to use the `foldl'` function instead of `foldl`, which adds a bit of strictness: in particular, `foldl'` requires its second argument (the accumulator) to be evaluated before it proceeds, so a large thunk never builds up:
+The solution in this case is to use the `foldl'` function instead of `foldl`,
+which adds a bit of strictness: in particular, `foldl'` requires its second
+argument (the accumulator) to be evaluated before it proceeds, so a large thunk
+never builds up:

 ```Haskell
   foldl' (+) 0 [1,2,3]